novoalab/Nm_Nanopore_Drosophila/README.md

 - FBL_kmer_rep1_all.txt and FBL_kmer_rep2_all.txt contain the EpiNano scores of each kmer centered in each position in the reference.
 Columns 4 and 5 contain the sum of errors for each kmer in non treated and FBL KD respectively, column 6 contains the difference between the sum of errors in the two conditions, referred to as EpiNano score.
 This file can be converted into a bedgraph by just changing extention from .txt to .bedgraph and can be loaded and visualized in IGV as barplot or heatmap.

 - FBL_kmer_replicable_positions_18S.txt and FBL_kmer_replicable_positions_28S.txt contain a list of sites in which a position has a score higher than 3*median of the other positions' score in both replicates for each long rRNA transcript.

+- a barplot of the scaled difference of the summed errors per 5mer (score) along the transcript per reference per comparison.

 ## Dependencies and versions